Quit Smoking Meter

 Smoking cigarettes is a massive financial drain that you notice every time that you cough up cash for a new packet of cigarettes.
 The average cost of a 20 pack of cigarettes in the United States is $6.36.
 That means that an average pack-a-day smoker who gives up their habit would save:

 - $44.52 in just one week, enough for dinner for two in an average restaurant

-- $16,027.20 in one year, enough to pay cash for a new Kia Soul or Chevrolet Sonic
+- $23,214.00 in one decade, enough to pay cash for a new Kia Soul or Chevrolet Sonic

 With the average American smoker smoking 19.1 cigarettes a day, the savings outlined above are comparable to those experienced by most smokers across the United States.
 However, in some states they're paying much more.

 For example, in New Hampshire, smokers smoke an average of 26.8 cigarettes, or almost a pack and a half every day.